luisarriojas/fluffy-lawyer/README.md

 fluffy-lawyer
 =============

-*A legal wizard that makes users read TOS and similar documents.*
+*A legal wizard to help users to understand TOS and similar documents.*

 **Dependencies**
 * AngularJS